Why We Hang Stockings for Christmas

 As the story goes, a single father was raising three daughters but realized he didn’t have enough money to pay their dowries—and without dowries, they couldn’t get married.
 As a poor man, the father wouldn’t be able to support his daughters for long.
 The desperate family feared their only choice would be for the daughters to sell their bodies to make money.

 St. Nicholas heard of the family’s dilemma but knew they were too proud to accept handouts.
-To make sure they didn’t refuse his generosity, he anonymously snuck them gold at night.
-Some legends say he dropped gold down the chimney, and the gifts landed in the stockings that were laid by the fire to dry, while others claim Nicholas himself hopped down the chimney.
+To make sure they didn’t refuse his generosity, he anonymously gave them gold at night.
+Some legends say he dropped the gold down the chimney, and the gifts landed in the stockings that were laid by the fire to dry, while others claim Nicholas himself hopped down the chimney.
 Someone—either the father or the daughters, depending on the version of the tale—caught the bishop in the act and thanked him for his help.
 The gifts were enough for the daughters to marry and live happily ever after.

 That makes a neat and tidy origin story, but some scholars suggest the stocking tradition might have started even before Christianity in Scandinavian cultures.
 The Norse god Odin was said to come during Yule (the winter solstice), riding on an eight-legged horse.
 Children would leave sugar, carrots, and hay in their shoes to feed the mythical horse, and Odin would leave them gifts in return.